jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 ## Linux Setups

-Linux 64-bit distribution is required. **The supported GPU varies by kernel and firmware versions.**
+A 64-bit Linux distribution is required. **The supported GPU varies by kernel and firmware versions.**

 ### Known Issues And Limitations

 :::caution

-There are some known upstream kernel and firmware issues that can affect the Intel hardware transcoding.
-Some of them can be fixed by upgrading your Linux distro, kernel and firmware packages, or editing the needed kernel parameters.
+There are some known upstream Linux Kernel and firmware issues that can affect the Intel hardware transcoding.
+Some of them can be fixed by upgrading your Linux distro, kernel and firmware packages, or adding the required kernel parameters.

 :::

 1. Intel Gen 11 [**Jasper Lake**](https://ark.intel.com/content/www/us/en/ark/products/codename/128823/products-formerly-jasper-lake.html) and [**Elkhart Lake**](https://ark.intel.com/content/www/us/en/ark/products/codename/128825/products-formerly-elkhart-lake.html) platforms (e.g. N5095, N5105, N6005, J6412) have quirks when using video encoders on Linux.
-The [Low-Power Encoding](/docs/general/administration/hardware-acceleration/intel-hwa-tutorial#low-power-encoding) mode MUST be configured and enabled for doing the correct VBR or CBR bitrate control that is required by the Jellyfin on the fly video streaming.
+The [Low-Power Encoding](/docs/general/administration/hardware-acceleration/intel-hwa-tutorial#low-power-encoding) mode MUST be configured and enabled for correct VBR and CBR bitrate control that is required by Jellyfin.

    - Ticket: https://gitlab.freedesktop.org/drm/intel/-/issues/8080